Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 - Limited economies of scale

-Cars represent the only viable transportation option for most rural seniors.
-Research confirms that driving serves as the primary transportation method for older adults, especially those in small and rural areas.
-According to statistics, 93% of Canadians aged 65-74 hold driver’s licenses, as do 85% of those aged 75-84, and 68% of those 85 and older.
+For most rural seniors, cars are the only transportation option.
+Driving is the primary way older adults get around, especially in small and rural areas.
+93% of Canadians aged 65–74 have driver's licenses, along with 85% of those aged 75–84, and 68% of those 85 and older.

 Volunteer driver programs and their limits